-If you are nearsighted and would like to explore your options for laser vision correction request a free screening or call us at 317-814-2933 to schedule an appointment.
+Eye surgery patients from across the country come to Indianapolis for LASIK with our team of renowned surgeons.
+If you are farsighted and would like to explore your options for laser vision correction request a free screening or call us at 317-814-2933 to schedule an appointment.

 In order to see clearly, light entering the front of the eye through the cornea must be focused on a single point on the retina at the back of the eyeball.
 These light rays are bent (refracted) by the cornea, and further bent and focused by the lens of the eye, ideally reaching the target zone on the retina.
 Nearsightedness is a refractive error which causes the light to focus at a point in front of the retina, rather than on it.
 This makes objects at a distance appear out of focus.